• Home

 Schuck S*, Manninen A*, Honsho M, Füllekrug J, Simons K (2004)

-Polarized sorting in epithelial cells: raft clustering and the biogenesis of the apical membrane.
-Journal of Cell Science.
-Review (abstract)
+Polarized sorting in epithelial cells: raft clustering and the biogenesis of the apical membrane (review).

 Schuck S, Simons K (2004)